 If you’re not covered through your employer, or not eligible for financial assistance through a state-funded program, you will likely have to buy private insurance for individual or family through a private health insurance provider, such as Independence Blue Cross.

 Start by finding out which private health insurance carriers are available in your area.
 Independence Blue Cross serves the Philadelphia and southeastern Pennsylvania regions (i.e. Bucks, Chester, Delaware, Montgomery, and Philadelphia counties).
 See if private health insurance plans from Independence are available in your ZIP code.

-Shopping for health insurance is much easier when you know what questions to ask.
+Shopping for private health insurance is much easier when you know what questions to ask.
 When it comes to health coverage, everyone has different needs and preferences.
 We can help you figure out what type of plan you want, how to find a balance of cost and coverage, and what other benefits you should consider.

 How do I choose the right plan?

 Understanding the features of a health plan can help you pick the right plan.
 This video walks you through a few of the basic questions to explore, such as: